EstelleGvl/Around-the-World/_posts/2024-01-13-puertorico.md

 {:.no_toc}
 ### Santurce and La Placita in San Juan
-Santurce and La Placita are vibrant urban neighborhoods, pulsating with art, music, and nightlife, reflecting modern Puerto Rican culture.
+Santurce is a vibrant urban neighborhood, pulsating with art, music, and nightlife in the well-known "La Placita".

 ![placita](https://github.com/EstelleGvl/Around-the-World/blob/main/assets/img/puertorico/PXL_20240112_235833279.MP.jpg?raw=true)